Matwoj89/Restaurant-billing-system/README.md

 # Restaurant-billing-system
-Object Oriented Project created in Java.
-User/waiter have posibility to collect orders, and generate bills.
-More in README.

 Java project created in Eclipse at 22.05.2019.

 My project is build un OOP paradigm.
 It contains parents and child classes, inheritances.